Robinson Cano Net Worth 2024

 Fact Sheet

-• Robinson Cano is United States
+• Robinson Cano's nationality is United States

-• Robinson Cano is 42 years old
+• What is Robinson Cano's age?
+Robinson Cano is 42 years old

 • Which school did Robinson Cano go to?
 Robinson Cano attended San Pedro Apostol High School, Barringer High School

-• Robinson Cano is a proud parent of None kids
+• Robinson Cano has None kids

 FAQ